alissatroiano/Hue/README.md

 User stories were created by the [developer](https://www.github.com/alissatroiano) during the planning phase of this project and were used to help guide the wireframing process:

+- As a user, I want to be able to view subscription details, so I can learn more about the service.

-- As a user, I want to be able to view subscription details & prices, so I can decide whether or not I should subscribe.
+- As a user, I want to be able to view subscription plans & prices, so I can decide whether or not I can afford the service.

 - As a user, I want to be able to register, so that I can have an account.

-- As a subscriber, I want to be able to create new gallery posts, so that I can display my artwork.
+- As a subscriber, I want to be able to add, edit and delete gallery posts, so I can display my best work to viewers.

 - As a subscriber, I want to be able to reset my password, so I can regain access to my account.

-- As a subscriber, I want to be able to add, edit or remove payment methods, so that I can manage my subscription.
+- As a subscriber, I want to be able to manage payment methods, so that I can pay for my subscription.

 This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
 These files should themselves either be included as a pdf file in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.